-Our attorneys are investigating allegations that Wells Fargo charged auto loan consumers for auto insurance that they did not want or need, and failed to refund insurance money owed to people who paid off their car loans early.
+Our attorneys are litigating a class action lawsuit alleging that Wells Fargo charged auto loan consumers for auto insurance that they did not want or need.
+Read a copy of the lawsuit here.

 Have a car loan through Wells Fargo?

-You may be impacted by our lawsuit investigation if:
+You may be impacted by our lawsuit if:

-- You have a car financed through Wells Fargo
+- You have a car financed through Wells Fargo, and

-- Wells Fargo took out an auto insurance policy on your car without your knowledge or when you already had one
+- Wells Fargo took out an auto insurance policy on your car without your knowledge or consent, and

 Speak with a consumer protection attorney.